Research Interests

 Service

-I am a PhD student at the University of Washington advised by Luke Zettlemoyer working on representation learning, and neuro-inspired and hardware optimized deep learning.
 Previously I interned at the UCL Machine Reading Group where I was advised by Sebastian Riedel working on information retrieval and link prediction in knowledge graphs.
 I did my master in computer science at the University of Lugano, where I was advised by Fabio Crestani.
-During my master, I did two research internship at Microsoft under Chris Basoglu, where I worked speech recognition and memory-efficient deep learning algorithms.
+During my master, I did two research internships at Microsoft under Chris Basoglu, where I worked speech recognition and memory-efficient deep learning algorithms.
 I did a bachelor in applied mathematics with The Open University while working as a software engineer in the automation industry.

 In 2013, I also took part in Kaggle competitions where I peaked at world rank 63 (top 0.22%).